 Yes, the Michigan Veterans Trust Fund provides assistance for emergent and temporary needs of eligible veterans.
 To connect with available resources, contact Michigan Veterans Affairs Agency at 1-800-642-4838 or Dial 211 for other Michigan agencies.

 The Veterans Relief Fund provides temporary relief to honorably discharged, indigent veterans primarily in the form of a Food Voucher.
+Gratiot County DVA also has a limited supply of gift cards to assist veterans who have a temporary need not covered by other assistance programs.
+These gift cards may be used for miscellaneous expenses like gasoline to get to medical appointments, groceries, toiletries, clothing items, utility bills, or other services, for example.
 Contact the Gratiot County Veterans Affairs Office to determine eligibility.

 Service in the National Guard normally does not qualify for federal VA benefits unless the Veteran was called to Active Duty.
 However, there are exceptions.
 Contact our office to schedule a Benefits Review appointment.
 For more information about National Guard programs, contact the Department of Military and Veterans Affairs at 1-517-481-8000 or Michigan National Guard Headquarters at 1-517-481-8331.

 VA Healthcare benefits are available to eligible veterans based on a Priority Group system.
 Gratiot County Veterans Affairs can assist with filing VA Form 10-10EZ Application for Health Benefits (PDF) for eligible veterans as well as applying for other VA benefits.